Have your first solo trip planned? Or your 50th? This is for you!

 12. Have a meal on your own

 This may seem strange, but there is something delightful about dining out by yourself.
 Taking the time to just enjoy the meal and observe, teaches you about the culture and people of that city.
-If dining out isn’t your thing, cook for yourself and take it to a park or spot to watch the daily life go by.
+If dining out isn’t your thing, cook for yourself and take it to a park to watch daily life go by.
 People watching is a great way to learn about the local culture and take a break while in a new place.

 Experience a new city, without any hassles.
 Apartments, workspaces and fitness studios, vetted for you.